donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 To be provided.

 #### 8.3.7	Centre specific DCN_S

 The following scheme is recommended for the names of the files/folders that contain a participant’s data:

-XXXX.
+>XXXX.

 If folders are used to organize files, then only the folder’s name must be in accordance with this scheme.

-## 9	Scientific Integrity Collection
+## 9	Research Documentation Collection

 ### 9.1	Objectives

 1. Document the process via which data are converted into published results.
 2. Provide a digital platform for collaborators to contribute to and review good scientific practices.
-In a scientific integrity collection (SIC), information will be collected that may be relevant for evaluating good scientific practice.
+In a _research documentation collection_ (RDC), information will be collected that may be relevant for evaluating good scientific practice.
 However, this protocol does not specify any scientific integrity rules, nor does it include measures to enforce conformity with such rules.

-This protocol involves both required (6.2) and recommended (6.3) operating procedures.
+This protocol involves both required (9.2) and recommended (9.3) operating procedures.

 ### 9.2	Required

 #### 9.2.1	Initiation

-A SIC is initiated by the research administrator upon request by a researcher on the basis of criteria put forward by the center director.
-The protocol for initiating a SIC is described in the DI RDM Protocol for Research Administrators.
+A RDC is initiated by the research administrator upon request by a researcher on the basis of criteria put forward by the center director.
+The protocol for initiating a RDC is described in the _DI RDM Protocol for Research Administrators-.

 #### 9.2.2	General

-A SIC pertains to the process that has led to a scientific publication.
+A RDC pertains to the process that has led to a scientific publication.
 It contains the documents that may be relevant for evaluating good scientific practice.
-The core content of a SIC are files that document the scientific process in which data are converted into results (statistical tests, summary measures, figures, tables, etc.).
-For simplicity, in the following, this part of the scientific process will be denoted as the scientific process, without any qualification as to the specific result it contributes to the publication.
+The core content of a RDC are files that document the scientific process in which data are converted into results (statistical tests, summary measures, figures, tables, etc.).
+For simplicity, in the following, this part of the scientific process will be denoted as the _scientific process_, without any qualification as to the specific result it contributes to the publication.

-#### 9.2.3	Metadata
+#### 9.2.3	Attributes

-The researcher must add the following information as metadata:
+The researcher must add the following information:
 1. Title of the manuscript
 2. List of all co-authors
+3.
-Following publication, the researcher must add the following additional information as metadata:
+Following publication, the researcher must add the following additional information:
-1. Persistent identifier (PID) of the published manuscript, typically, a digital object identifier (DOI).
+1. A persistent identifier (PID) of the published manuscript (typically, a digital object identifier; DOI).
+(A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.
 2. Pubmed identifier (PMID) of the published manuscript

+TBD: Does the PMID add sufficient information if we also have a PID?

 #### 9.2.4	Contributors to the publication